george-labs/george-backend-hiring/docs/assumptions.md

 The stopwords file has to be in the same folder as java application.
 The stopwords file can contain empty/blank lines

+## Iteration 5

+In case of multiple hyphens treat them as one
+Ignoring any standalone hyphens